 Equip sales associates with upselling strategies.
 Whether you have a promotion running or you’re trying to drive sales for specific products, make sure your associates know about it.
 Then they can subtly upsell whenever possible.
 You don’t want them to come across as pushy, but if there’s a great two-for-one deal available, or another noteworthy promotion, they should be knowledgeable enough to share it with your customers.

 Cultivate customer loyalty.
 If you haven’t already set up a free loyalty rewards program, you should.
 While enrolling shoppers in a loyalty program may not up your sales immediately, it’s a way to encourage repeat customers, which can lead to more sales down the road.
 Set up signage that markets and explains the benefits of your loyalty program.
 Then, when customers are checking out, make it easy for them to sign up.

 Convenience is key

 By incorporating these checkout counter ideas, you can improve the customer experience, drive in-store sales, and build a loyal customer base.
 With Square POS, for example, you can pick and choose the hardware you need to process payments and facilitate faster checkout anywhere in the store.
-You can use hardware like Register or Stand at your checkout counter, but you can also speed up service by arming associates with mobile checkout options, such as Square Reader for iPhone, iPad, and Android, or Square Terminal.
-Square hardware lets you accept all payment types, including credit cards, cash, checks, and gift cards.
+You can use hardware like Terminal or Stand at your checkout counter, but you can also speed up service by arming associates with mobile checkout options, such as Square Reader for iPhone, iPad and Android, or Square Terminal.
+Square hardware lets you accept all payment types, including credit and debit cards, cash, cheques and gift cards.

 5 Tips for Successful Customer Interactions